rsksmart/rsk-starter-box/README.md

 2. Check the gas price of the network, and update `truffle-config.js` if necessary.

-3. Run the development console for any RSK network.
+3. Run the truffle console for any RSK network.

     ```shell
     # Console for Mainnet